Kandale, DR Congo

 REVE Kandale aims to improve the quality of life for children and their families in Kandale.
 Our goal is to make Kandale a shining example to other communities in the region and eventually serve to spread the message of hope and economic and environmental improvement throughout the region.

-USA-Kinshasa - 18-hour Flight (Airlines - Ethiopian, Air France, SN Brussels, Turkish Air)
+USA-Kinshasa - 18-hour Flight (Airlines - Ethiopian, Kenya Airways, Air France, SN Brussels, Turkish Air)

 Kinshasa-Kandale-13 hrs (4x4 Vehicle with overnight in Kikwit)